department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/corpus-christi-in-person/research-report.md

 -**Recommendation**
   - Having helpers assist Veterans through the PCI experience, particularly their first time, is very important.
 Pass this information along to the training team, so they can share it with the field.

-#### 7. Most of Veteran’s confusion occurred during the texting portion of the workflow.
+#### 7. Most of Veteran’s confusion occurred during the texting and QR code scanning portion of the workflow.
 - Veterans experienced problems understanding how to create a new text message to a new number; some only had experience replying to message threads already created.
 - Others had difficulty understanding and scanning the QR code.
+- Some Veterans did not carefully read the poster and text messages.
   - One Veteran thought they were checked in immediately after texting “check in.”
 - These confusion points were noted within both the staff research and from the Veteran observations.
 - Observed QR code complications:
   - One Veteran had to update their QR code scanner, then deemed the process as too complicated.